Ninja Theory unveils Bleeding Edge co-op game

-Microsoft’s newly acquired studio Ninja Theory has wasted no time.
-The company just announced its Bleeding Edge co-op game for Microsoft’s platforms.
+Microsoft’s recently acquired Ninja Theory has wasted no time.
+The studio just announced its Bleeding Edge co-op game for Microsoft’s platforms.

 Word of the game leaked out.
 It was reported as a four-player co-op game in the style of Dmc, and that’s certainly what it looks like.
 Ninja Theory made the announcement at the Xbox press event at the Electronic Entertainment Expo (E3) game trade show in Los Angeles.